svn2github/exiv2/branches/gsoc13/msvc2005/ReadMe.txt

 1.6  Building without curl (or without expat or without zlib)
      To build with a dependant library:
      a) Open msvc2005/exiv2.sln in Visual Studio
-     b) Select and delete the curl (or expat or zlib) from the Project Explorer
+     b) Select and delete the libcurl (or libexpat or zlib1) from the Project Explorer
      c) Modify include/exiv2/exv_msvc.h to set build flags (eg EXV_USE_CURL)

+1.7  Building with build.bat
+     The batch file build.bat is provided for batch building outside the Visual Studio IDE
+     a) Setup the Visual Studio Environment with vcvars32.bat vcvars32.bat is typically in C:\Program Files (x86)\Microsoft Visual Studio 8\VC\bin\vcvars32.bat
+     b) build.bat /build will build all targets or build.bat /upgrade will upgrade the project files (if you're using Visual Studio 2008+ or build.bat /rebuild
+     or build.bat /build Release^^^|Win32 to build a specific target|platform

 2    Design